How to use Wagn

 Relating cards to each other

 Cards can relate to each other in several different ways.
 In the text of any card you can easily make links to other cards (as with any wiki).
-You can also plus one card to another — to add an attribute, create a section, etc. (this is part of how Wagn is like a Database).
+You can also plus one card to another — to add an attribute, create a section, etc. (this is part of how Wagn is like a database).
 You can even include the entire content of one card in another, and create formatting that applies to different cardtypes.

 How to create and edit links of various kinds as you are editing cards in Wagn: